-The Borrower may defer any portion of developer fee; however, the LHC will permit to be included in Eligible Basis only that portion which the developer asserts can be reasonably projected to be recovered from the borrower's share of Surplus Cash within the first 15 years.
+The Borrower may defer any portion of developer fee; however, see §7.8, Limits on and Ceilings Applicable to Developer Fee.
 Developers may not propose DDF higher than can be recovered under these terms-and must reduce total developer fee in the event the deferral is greater than can be recovered under these terms.